Sign In / Sign Out

 Get to a safe place.
 Call 9-1-1 and talk to the police to make a report.
 The police can arrange for you to have a forensic exam at a local Family Advocacy Center.
 Don't urinate, douche, bathe, brush your teeth, wash your hands, change clothes, or eat or drink before you go, as these actions can wash away evidence of the assault and any drugs in your system.
 It’s important to act quickly, because “date rape drugs” leave the system very quickly.

-If there has been sexual violence, strongly encourage the student to contact the police at 9-1-1.
+If there has been an incident of sexual violence, strongly encourage the student to contact the police at 9-1-1.
 If a student notifies you that he/she has been sexually harassed you are obligated to report the incident to the Office of Equity and Inclusion.
 ASU’s first priority is to make sure that victims are safe and that immediate needs are taken care of.
 ASU officials will ensure that the student is connected with other ASU resources such as ASU Counseling Services and ASU Health Services as well as off campus resources.

 Yes.
 ASU views sexual violence the same, whether the complainant is the same gender or different gender from the respondent.
 All cases of sexual violence are investigated and adjudicated the same way.